1: to bring into domestic use: ADOPT

 4.7 Million people suffer from dog bites each year.
 Children make up more than 75% of all dog bite victims.

 Take the time to teach your children and any other children that are coming in contact with your puppy how to interact with him.
-Just as you teach your pup in short and sweet sessions, do the same with the kids, too long could prove to be too much.
+Just as you teach your pup in short sessions, do the same with the kids, too long could prove to be too much.

 The family dog (of the victim) causes over 40% of injuries.
 The face, head, and neck area are the most frequent sites of injury.

-Use calm, quiet intonation with the puppy.
+Use a calm, quiet voice with the puppy.